Probabilistic patient risk profiling with pair-copula constructions: Copulas and pair-copula constructions

-While Gaussian, Student-$t$, and Archimedean copulas are flexible in two dimensions, they can become restrictive in higher dimensions, especially if the dependence structure varies across different pairs of variables.
-For example, in three dimensions, if BMI and surgery duration show upper-tail dependence, but age does not share that same tail behavior with BMI, they fail to capture these asymmetric pairwise dependence jointly.

-\emph{Pair-copula constructions} (often called \emph{vine copulas}) avoid these limitations by gluing bivariate copulas to have flexible multivariate distribution functions \citep{Joe1996, Bedford2001, Bedford2002, Aas2009}.
+While Gaussian, Student-$t$, and Archimedean copulas are flexible in two dimensions, they can become restrictive in higher dimensions, especially if the dependence structure varies across different pairs of variables. \emph{Pair-copula constructions} (often called \emph{vine copulas}) avoid these limitations by gluing bivariate copulas to have flexible multivariate distribution functions \citep{Joe1996, Bedford2001, Bedford2002, Aas2009}.
 This approach allows each pair of variables to have its own copula, thereby accommodating diverse dependence patterns among variables.

-Even though vine copulas do not admit a closed-form cumulative distribution function in general, their joint density in $d$ dimensions can be written explicitly in terms of $\frac{d\,(d-1)}{2}$ bivariate copula densities.
+Their joint density in $d$ dimensions can be written explicitly in terms of $\frac{d\,(d-1)}{2}$ bivariate copula densities.
 Consider three continuous variables: BMI ($X_1$), surgery duration ($X_2$), and age ($X_3$).
 By Sklar’s theorem and the chain rule of conditional densities, we can write their joint density $f_{123}(\bm{x})$ as:

-where $f_j(\cdot)$ are the marginal densities for $X_j$ for $j=1,2,3$, $c_{12}(.)$ and $c_{13}(.)$ are unconditional bivariate copulas modeling the unconditional dependence of $(X_1,X_2)$ and $(X_1,X_3)$, and $c_{23;1}(.)$ is the pair-copula modeling the conditional dependence of $(X_2,X_3)$ given $X_1$.
-As shown in Equation \eqref{eq:decomp}, the joint density can be decomposed as a product of marginal and pair-copula densities.